UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 Before starting frontend development, we designed our interfaces in Figma to ensure alignment with our visual goals.

-## 4. Has your code been developed according to best-practices within your applied frameworks?
-Is it understandable and maintainable?
+## 4. Best practices used in development

 Our team has consistently adhered to the best practices within our applied frameworks, ensuring both the understandability and maintainability of our code.